JetBrains/Qodana/topics/native-mode.md

 In your operating system, save the `QODANA_TOKEN` environment variable containing the %instance% Cloud [project token](project-token.md).

-[Install Qodana CLI](Quick-start.topic#quickstart-run-using-cli) on the machine where you plan to run %instance%.
+[Install Qodana CLI](Quick-start.topic#quickstart-run-using-cli) on the machine where you plan to run %instance% locally.

 Starting from the version 2023.3 of %instance%, the sanity inspection will report in case the `qodana.yaml` file containing the `bootstrap` key is missing in your project directory.
 The [`bootstrap`](before-running-qodana.md)